 - 30+ full closes

 - Anodized aluminum color ID tag stamped with the actual rating

 Why no decimals on the rating?

-Reporting decimals to 1/10th of a pound would be like setting a single AA battery on the weight stack and trying to notice a difference.
-We believe the margin of error inherent in the rating process completely negates this level of precision.
-Some factors which contribute to margin of error are: strap condition, strap placement, spring maintenance, pendulum action on the weight stack, and even our own judgment of when the gripper is closed.
+The margin of error inherent in the rating process completely negates this level of precision.
+Some factors which contribute to margin of error are: strap condition, strap placement, gripper spring condition, and even our own judgment of when the gripper is closed.

 The good news is that accuracy beyond whole numbers is not necessary.
 Having a rated gripper about every 5 pounds is a realistic jump in strength that you can feel in your hand.
 A 5 pound difference will also get you comfortably outside the margin of error to ensure the next gripper is different enough to be useful in your training.

 Email firstname.lastname@example.org with any questions about the rating process.
 We love discussing our obsession with grippers.